EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 _____________________________________________________________

-**lmf**{: style="color: blue"} can do molecular dynamics, but other DFT codes do it better with iterative diagonalization.
+**lmf**{: style="color: blue"} can do molecular dynamics, but other DFT codes that use iterative diagonalization generally are more efficient.

 The [empirical tight-binding](/tutorial/tbe/tbectrl/) code has an efficient implementation.